 Licensed Alcohol and Drug Counselor Internships

 The post-graduate Addictions certificate program is intended to prepare graduates for credentialing as a Licensed Alcohol and Drug Counselor (LADC) in Minnesota.
-It is an on-campus program (with the exception of the internship), with courses meeting Wednesdays evenings to accommodate working students.
-The Addiction Counseling: Certificate Program Plan (PDF) is a document that lists the coursework required for this program.
+It is an on-campus program (with the exception of the internship), with courses meeting Wednesday evenings to accommodate working students.

-Students admitted to the social work BSW program may complete the certificate track in concurrently with their BSW degree, or students who have already completed their bachelor’s degree may complete the certificate program.
+Students admitted to the social work BSW program (or a related undergraduate degree program) may complete the certificate track in concurrently with their undergraduate degree.
+Students who have already completed their bachelor’s degree may complete the certificate program.
 If a student plans to become licensed in a state other than Minnesota, then they are advised to become familiar with the specific licensure requirements of the state in which they plan to practice.

 The LADC curriculum prepares students for the Minnesota LADC comprehensive examination and to become credentialed as a Board Certified Counselor.
 The program emphasizes personal and professional growth and development through a curriculum designed to enhance student understanding of self and others within an addiction counseling context, and to prepare students to apply for the Minnesota LADC credential.
 This certificate program provides academic and experiential training intended to prepare students for the addiction counseling profession.